joshydavid/information-security-study-notes/security-interview-questions/index.md

 ## Explain the concept of VPN and its applications in remote access and secure communications

-VPNs establish secure, encrypted connections over the internet, providing a private networ kexperience for remote users.
+VPNs establish secure, encrypted connections over the internet, providing a private network experience for remote users.
 They ensure confidentiality, and integrity of data during transmission, making them essential for secure remote access and interconnecting geographically distrubuted networks.

 ## What is the role of firewalls in network security, and how do stateful and stateless firewalls differ?